-8 Summary
+9 Summary

-We have presented a generalization of the dual phase-2 algorithms that handles all types of variables efficiently.
+We have presented a generalization of the dual phase-2 algorithms that has the potential to handle all types of variables efficiently.
 It is based on the piecewise linear nature of the dual objective if defined as a function of relaxing one basic dual equation.
-The distinguishing features of this method are: (i) in one iteration it can make progress of many traditional dual iterations, (ii) using proper data structures it can be implemented very efficiently so that an iteration requires hardly more work than the traditional pivot method, (iii) it has inherently better numerical stability because it creates a large flexibility in finding a pivot element, (iv) it is very effective in coping with degeneracy as it can bypass dual degenerate vertices more easily than the traditional pivot procedures.
-The power of the method is demonstrated through examples.
+The distinguishing features of this method are: (i) in one iteration it can make progress of many traditional dual iterations, (ii) using proper data structures it can be implemented very efficiently so that an iteration requires hardly more work than the traditional pivot method, (iii) it has inherently better numerical stability because it can create a large flexibility in finding a pivot element, (iv) it can be very effective in coping with degeneracy as it can bypass dual degenerate vertices more easily than the traditional pivot procedures.
+The operation of the method is demonstrated through examples and some limited computational experience is also presented.

-9 Acknowledgements
+10 Acknowledgements